zzt108/vectool/README.md

 1. Select the vector store from which you want to delete all files using the dropdown menu.
 2. Click the "Delete All VS files" button.
 3. Confirm the action if prompted.
-All files associated with the selected vector store will be deleted.
-The status bar will indicate the progress and the number of remaining files.
+All files associated with the selected vector store in OpenAI will be deleted.
+The status bar will indicate the progress.

 ### Converting Selected Folders to a Single DOCX File

 This will create a single `.docx` file containing the content of all selected folders and their subfolders.

 1. Select the desired folders.
-2. Click the "Convert to 1 DOCX" button.
+2. Click the "DOCX" button in the "Convert to single file" panel.
 3. A "Save As" dialog will appear.
-Choose a location and filename for the output `.docx` file and click "Save".
+Choose a location and filename for the output `.docx` file.
+If you have entered a new Vector Store name or selected an existing one, that name will be used as the default file name.
+Click "Save".
 4. The content of each folder and its files will be added to the `.docx` file, with folder names enclosed in `<Folder name = ...>` tags and file names in `<File name = ...>` tags.

 ### Converting Selected Folders to a Single Markdown File